Master of the Sabbath

 When the Pharisees heard this, they actually accused Jesus, saying: "This man can exorcize demons because he and Satan

-or best friends!
-They have a con game going on!"
+are best friends!
+They have a con game going!"
 (25) Knowing their thinking, Jesus said to them: "A

 government would self-destruct if it had a protracted civil war.
 And no family would remain close if everyone hated each other

 and constantly bickered.
 (26) It's the same way with Satan, the king of the demons.
 If he exorcises himself,